modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-a-basic-gallery-management-from-scratch-with-migxdb/index.md

 Now we want to create our configuration for the MIGXdb-TV.

-Go to the main-tab 'MIGX'
+Go to the main-tab _MIGX_

 There should be an empty grid with some buttons.

-We click 'Add item'
+We click _Add item_

 In the opening window we add:

-Name: mygallery - this is the name of our configuration.
+- _Name_: `mygallery` - this is the name of our configuration.
 Make sure to use unique configuration-names.
-"Add Item" Replacement: Add Image - this is the text on our 'Add Item' - Button unique MIGX ID: mygallery - Its a good idea to have a unique MIGX - id for all your MIGX-configs.
+- _Add Item Replacement_: `Add Image` - this is the text on our 'Add Item' - Button
+- _unique MIGX ID_: `mygallery` - Its a good idea to have a unique MIGX - id for all your MIGX-configs.

-Click 'Done'
+Click _Done_

 We should see a new created record in our grid.
-We could edit this record and add grid-columns and tabs and other stuff by right-clicking and choose 'edit', but we want to go the quick way by just importing our example-configuration.
+We could edit this record and add grid-columns and tabs and other stuff by right-clicking and choose _edit_, but we want to go the quick way by just importing our example-configuration.

-Right-Click our record and choose 'Export/Import'
+Right-Click our record and choose _Export/Import_

-Add this code into the one field 'Json' :
+Add this code into the one field _Json_ :

 ``` json
 {